EIDA/eidaws/eidaws.federator/README.rst

 - AAI of both *fdsnws-dataselect* and *fdsnws-availability* resources is not implemented yet
-- A ``fdsnws-station-xml&level=channel|response`` metadata request including
-  only a single datacenter might be quite imperformant compared to a direct request to the corresponding datacenter.
+- If caches are cold ``fdsnws-station-xml&level=channel|response`` metadata requests including only a single datacenter might be quite imperformant compared to a direct request to the corresponding datacenter.
+However, this limitation can be circumented if metadata is served from caches.
+For further information on how to keep caches hot, please refer to `eida-crawl-fdsnws-station <#keep-caches-hot---eida-crawl-fdsnws-station>`_.
 - In certain cases, HTTP response codes might be misleading due to limitations of the `FDSN webservice <https://www.fdsn.org/webservices/>`_ specification not fully prepared to operate in a distributed environment.